· ·

 When we were planning our youngest daughters’ bridal shower tea party, we did a lot of research on authentic British teas.
 We noticed three recurring items: Clotted Cream.
 Lemon Curd.
 And Strawberry Jam.
 Three very British tea condiments.

 Of course, we could have purchased them already made.
 But who wants to do that when you can make them yourself?
+As any home cook knows, homemade is always better!

 More Tea Party Must-Haves

-Ingredients to Make Lemon Curd
+Ingredients for Lemon Curd

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at no price increase for you.
+See the full recipe at the bottom of this post.)

-Instructions for Making This Recipe
+Instructions for Making this Recipe

 Gather all your ingredients so that you have everything close at hand on the counter or table.
 Prepare your ingredients.
 Using a fine edge grater, zest the lemon.